-This article was written with help from Tim Collins of TrueAccord.
+This article was written with help from Tim Collins, leading attorney in the ARM space.

 Nearly half of ACA member organizations are small-scale collection agencies.
-These offices run with small crews and service fewer accounts but must still maintain compliance management programs.
+These offices run with small crews and service fewer accounts but must still focus on compliance management.

 How do small and mid-sized agencies do this without the resources of a large organization?
-It’s all about deciding what categories of compliance are relevant to your business, creating and maintaining detailed resources, and seeking outside help when needed.
+It’s all about deciding what categories are relevant to your business’ compliance program, creating and maintaining detailed resources, and seeking outside help when needed.

-Many small agencies might not have the ability to afford a designated compliance officer.
-Even if this is the case, there should be one or more staff members who are responsible for compliance within your business.
+Many small agencies might not have the ability to afford a designated compliance management officer.
+Even if this is the case, there should be one or more staff members who are responsible for the compliance framework within your business.

 When your agency shares the load between more than one employee, clear expectations and communication are necessary.
-To decide who is in charge within your agency, first list what items of compliance are essential to your business.
+To decide who is in charge within your agency, first list what elements of a compliance program are essential to your business.
 Usually, the main areas of concern for debt collection agencies involve the following categories:

 - Legal and regulatory compliance